EDBCREPO/Raylib-Midjourney/README.md

 # Raylib + Midjourney
-This is a simple raylib app that integrates midjorney
+This is a simple raylib app that integrates midjourney

 ## Dependencies
 ```bash